Search for 2-year-old Spanish toddler in narrow well

-MADRID (AP) — More than 100 firefighters and emergency workers in southern Spain are searching for a 2-year-old toddler who fell into a narrow and deep well on Sunday.
+MADRID (AP) — More than 100 firefighters and emergency workers in southern Spain searched Monday for a 2-year-old toddler who fell into a narrow and deep borehole.

-Spain’s government representative in the Malaga province, Maria Gamez, says firefighters have found a bag of sweets that the boy was carrying when he went missing in the early Sunday afternoon.
+Rescuers have been unable to get into the borehole, which is no wider than 25 centimeters (10 inches) in diameter and is believed to go down more than 100 meters (330 feet).
+On Monday afternoon they were deploying three different approaches to reach the bottom of the well but without damaging its structure or blocking it with soil and rocks, local authorities said.

-Rescuers believe the boy fell into the 100-meter-deep waterhole in a mountainous area near the town of Totalan after he walked away from his parents.
+According to rescuers, the boy fell into the hole early Sunday afternoon after walking away from his parents while playing in a mountainous area near the town of Totalan, northeast of the city of Malaga.

-The shaft, which is too narrow for an adult to enter, had been bored a month earlier during water prospection works and had not been covered or protected, local media are reporting.
+The hole, which is too narrow for an adult to enter, had been bored a month earlier during water prospection works and had not been covered or protected, local media reported.

 Most Read Nation & World Stories